 Follow the diet that was prescribed for you in the hospital.
 You may need to have only liquids for 2 weeks after the surgery, or you may be able to eat pureed foods.

 Drink liquids in smaller amounts than you used to.
 This will make it easier for your body to digest liquids.
-But, it is important that you continue to drink liquids (in small amounts) so that you do not become dehydrated.
+But, it is important that you continue to drink liquids (in small amounts) throughout the day so that you do not become dehydrated.
 Some signs of dehydration include dry mouth and dark urine.

 Keep in mind that recovery takes several weeks.
 It is normal to feel tired.
 Rest as needed.